Luca-Blum/Box-Cox-for-machine-learning/README.md

 ### [Optimization](boxcox/optimization)
 This experiment was used to test the iterative optimization for two real world datasets.
 Additionally, 2-dimensional subsets were created to compare the method against a 2D grid search.
-The scripts need as input the name of the dataset (sonar/breast), the optimization procedure (0=iterative, 1=grid search, 2=mle) and a metric to measure the performance.
+The scripts need as input the name of the dataset (sonar/breast), the optimization procedure (0=iterative, 1=grid search, 2=mle, 3=diagonal, 4=spherical) and a metric to measure the performance.
+Details about the optimization procedures can be found [here](boxcox/optimization/README.md).
 Optionally, hyperparameters can be added.
 The output first shows the version of the used libraries for reproducibility (Python, Scikit, Numpy, Scipy).
 After that the results for the given real world dataset are displayed, followed by the 2-dimensional subset results.
 For each of these (sub-) dataset, the dataset itself is printed,